phamtony/practiceWidgetsReactHooks/README.md

-Taking the same project and using hooks instead of class.
+# ReactJS widget and hooks